BSMP-Coders/intermediate-continue-your-ai-journey/lesson-3.1/README.md

 To use GitHub Copilot’s inline suggestions in VS Code:

 1. Open your Python file (`app.py`) in VS Code.
-2. Press `Ctrl + I` to open the GitHub Copilot inline editor.
+2. Press `Ctrl + I` (or `Cmd + I` on Mac) to open the GitHub Copilot inline chat.
-3. Type one of these prompts into the inline editor to generate code:
+3. In the prompt area that appears, type one of these requests:

 * "Make the turtle move smoothly with arrow keys"
 * "Draw random objects on the screen"